Parents don’t need to worry about whether they can afford to vaccinate their kids, thanks to the free Vaccines for Children program.

 “Families and children who were privately insured previously may not know this program is available,” said Andrea Polkinghorn, Sanford Health immunization strategy leader.
-“Children stand to benefit who might be uninsured now because parents lost their jobs during the pandemic.”
+“Children stand to benefit who might be uninsured now because parents lost their jobs.”

 Who qualifies for Vaccines for Children